Inspiring friendships

 Edith Woodley

-Edith Woodley is a mentor/speaker on issues concerning Indigenous Spirituality and Creation.
+Edith Woodley is a mentor/speaker on issues concerning Indigenous Spirituality, regenerative farming, eed-keeping and Creation.
 A full-time mother, grandmother and farmer, she has developed a unique relationship with the land and insights concerning how to raise a family on a small farm.
 Edith is an Eastern Shoshone tribal member raised on the Wind River Indian Reservation in Wyoming.
-She co-founded several organizations with Randy.
-Edith enjoys carrying on the tradition in her family of Native American beadwork with her jewelry.
+Edith is a co-founder co-facilitator of Decolonizing with Badass Indigenous Grandmas.
+She co-founded several organizations with Randy and co-authored Journey to Eloheh: How Indigenous Values Lead Us to Harmony and Wellbeing.
+Edith enjoys carrying on the tradition in her family of traditional Native American beadwork with her jewelry.
 Many women across the continent now adorn themselves with the bracelets, earrings and necklaces she has gifted to them over the years.

 Dr. Randy Woodley

-Dr. Woodley addresses a variety of issues concerning American culture, faith, justice, race, and our relationship with the earth and Indigenous realities.
-He currently serves as Distinguished Professor of Faith and Culture and Director of Intercultural and Indigenous Studies at George Fox University/Portland Seminary.
-His expertise has been sought in national venues as diverse as Time Magazine, Christianity Today, The Huffington Post and Planet Drum: A Voice for Bioregional, Sustainability, Education and Culture.
+Dr. Woodley addresses a variety of issues concerning American culture, spirituality, justice, race, our relationship with the earth and Indigenous realities.
+He is Distinguished Professor of Faith and Culture Emeritus at George Fox University/Portland Seminary.
+His expertise has been sought in national venues as diverse as Time Magazine, The New York Times, Politifact, Christianity Today, The Huffington Post and Planet Drum: A Voice for Bioregional, Sustainability.
 Randy identifies strongly with issues of eco-justice, diversity and racial justice.
-Randy has found the sweet spot of sharing difficult truths, in the spirit of love and acceptance through his teaching.
+Dr. Woodley has found the sweet spot of sharing difficult truths, in the spirit of love and acceptance through his teaching.
 His authentic and timely messages dig to the root of our own imbalanced and unjust systems.

 The History of Eloheh